AiMeN0425/Tours-and-Travels-Management/README.md

 # Tours-and-Travels-Management
- Travel Management System using MVC architecture, Spring framework, and MySQL database
+ Travel Management System (TMS) using MVC architecture, Spring framework, and MySQL database to address the inefficiencies inherent in current booking and payment processes within the travel industry.
+The TMS will provide users with a seamless platform to book hotels and travel packages of varying tiers based on their preferences and budgetary constraints.
+Additionally, the system will offer multiple payment options, including credit card, debit card, and UPI, ensuring flexibility and convenience during transactions.